Sasank-chhe/DAX/README.md

 # DAX

-# Download Tools And Update Termux With This Tool
+# Download Tools And Setup Termux With This Tool

 - apt update && upgrade -y